OfficeDev/outlook-dev-docs/docs/add-ins/add-in-commands-for-outlook.md

 ### Reading a message

-When the user is reading a message, add-in commands added to the default tab appear on the  **Home** tab when viewing the message in the reading pane and in the **Message** tab for a pop-out read form.
+When the user is reading a message in the reading pane or in the **Message** tab for a pop-out read form, add-in commands added to the default tab appear on the **Home** tab.

 ### Composing a message